koenrane/KR-new-site/content/welcome-to-the-pond.md

 Many folks see the first <span class="dropcap" data-first-letter="D">d</span>ropcap and think of [`gwern.net`](https://gwern.net).
 While I appreciate `gwern`'s site, I didn't actively consult it for design - though it did inspire the dropcaps and hover previews for internal links.

-The serif font is the open-source [EB Garamond](https://github.com/georgd/EB-Garamond), inspired by e.g. the beautiful Garamond of [`ReadTheSequences.com`](https://readthesequences.com).
+The serif font is the open-source [EB Garamond](https://github.com/georgd/EB-Garamond), inspired by the beautiful Garamond of [`ReadTheSequences.com`](https://readthesequences.com).
 However, most of this website's design was by my own taste.

 ![The frontmatter of my AI alignment PhD.](https://assets.turntrout.com/static/images/posts/6ddc0291a1961469101cbd7d8516c7ffa43d6b6711dc7c36.avif)